 Which companies are impacted by the CSRD?

-The scope of application of the CSRD covers companies with more than 11 employees (up to 250), assets between €450,000 and €25 million, and net revenues from sales and services between €900,000 and €50 million.
+The scope of application of the CSRD covers SMEs, listed in the stock exchange, with more than 11 employees (up to 250), assets between €450,000 and €25 million, and net revenues from sales and services between €900,000 and €50 million.
 We're talking about thousands of companies – many of which have never even considered the subject until now – that will have to draw up (internally, or through outside consultancies) a sustainability report done with all the trimmings and not “stretched out,” compliant with the ESRS, European Sustainability Reporting Standards.
 They would also have to understand and develop the not-so-simple concept of dual materiality, that is, the analysis and evaluation of how ESG issues affect a company's financial performance (financial materiality) and how the company's activities impact social and environmental issues (external materiality).

 There is no doubt that fully acquiring these features will ultimately strengthen businesses, make them more financially sound, and also make them more productive, as well as environmentally and socially conscious.
 But nonetheless, it is clear that it will not be a picnic for many entrepreneurs.
 As mentioned, the novelty will be implemented gradually.
 From January 1, 2025, the obligation will impact companies with more than 250 employees, turnover of 50 million, balance sheet of 25 million (at least two of the three criteria).
 From January 1, 2026, it will be the turn of SMEs and other listed companies, but also small companies acting as suppliers to companies that are required to report on sustainability, and are part of their supply chain.